anunay999/git-python-clone/README.md

 - **init**
   - Initializes a new repository.
-  - Example: `python git_clone.py init`
+  - Example: `git.sh init`

 - **cat-file**
   - Prints the contents of an object based on its hash.
   - Parameters:
     - `-p`: Specifies that the content should be printed.
     - `hash`: The hash of the object to retrieve.
-  - Example: `python git_clone.py cat-file -p 1a2b3c4d`
+  - Example: `git.sh  cat-file -p 1a2b3c4d`

 - **hash-object**
   - Hashes a file and optionally writes it to the object storage.
   - Parameters:
     - `-w`: Indicates the blob should be written to the object storage.
     - `file`: The path to the file to hash.
-  - Example: `python git_clone.py hash-object -w example.txt`
+  - Example: `git.sh  hash-object -w example.txt`

 - **ls-tree**
   - Lists the contents of a directory tree based on its hash.
   - Parameters:
     - `--name-only`: List only the names of the contents.
     - `hash`: The hash of the tree to list.
-  - Example: `python git_clone.py ls-tree --name-only 1a2b3c4d`
+  - Example: `git.sh ls-tree --name-only 1a2b3c4d`

 - **write-tree**
   - Writes a tree object from the contents of the current directory.
-  - Example: `python git_clone.py write-tree`
+  - Example: `git.sh write-tree`

 - **commit-tree**
   - Creates a commit object.